Jan-9C/deathcounter_ocr/README.md

 ## 1) Install Python 3 and PIP

 As this is a python script you need a **working python installation** on your machine. <br/>
-You can install the required version of python 3 from the [official website](https://www.python.org/downloads/) or download it from the microsoft store which is **easier** as is also installs **pip**.
+You can install the required version of python 3 from the [official website](https://www.python.org/downloads/) or download it from the microsoft store which is **easier** as it also installs **pip**.
 If you get python from the website you have to install pip seperately [(guide)](https://www.geeksforgeeks.org/how-to-install-pip-on-windows/).

 ## 2) Install Tesseract OCR

 Install a version of **Tesseract OCR** [(Download)](https://github.com/UB-Mannheim/tesseract/wiki) <br/>
-You only need the english language package, all of the other available things you can choose are not necessary
+You only need to install the english language package, all of the other available things you can choose are not necessary

 ## 3) Install required pip libraries